GabrielDornelles/deep-anomaly-classification/README.md

 # Training
 ## 1º Step

 We train a Deep Auto Encoder to reconstruct our dataset.
+If we have a good reconstruction, it means that our encoder has good features and thus, the bottleneck have a pretty good representation of our trained class.

 ## 2º Step
 We take only the Encoder part of our AutoEncoder, and its last convolutional layer as a latent space, which contains the smallest representation of our data (512 dimensions in my model).